 Arizona Biltmore.
 Photo via Facebook

-Built for the debut of the resort in 1988, the centerpiece of The Phoenician’s eight-pool complex is the relaxation pool, elegantly tiled by hand in Mother of Pearl and surrounded by vibrant and shady cabanas.
+Built for the debut of the resort in 1988, the centerpiece of The Phoenician’s three-tier pool complex is the Mother of Pearl pool, elegantly tiled by hand and surrounded by shady cabanas.

 The River Ranch at Pointe Hilton Squaw Peak offers four acres of cascading waterfalls, secluded waterways, three swimming pools, and a lazy river for tubing.